Liam-W-Smith/Liam-W-Smith.github.io/open-giscience.md

 ---
 layout: page
-title: What is Open GiScience?
+title: Is GIS a Science?
 ---

 In this post, I’ll explore the question: does working with GIS qualify as “science”?